 Some governments have banned the use of comfrey tablets and capsules for medicinal use, yet have no objection to comfrey being used as a food.
 If you study the debate, you will learn that an adult human would need to eat over 19,000 comfrey leaves to ingest an amount of comfrey comparable to the quantity given to baby rats in an experiment that resulted in liver damage.

 It saddens me when government authorities ignore hundreds of years of traditional healing and fail to adequately question "research" before deeming a natural remedy unsuitable for widespread use.

-Because we are never likely to eat 19,000 comfrey leaves in our lifetimes, let alone in a short period of time, we happily eat comfrey as a food.
+Because we are never likely to eat 19,000 comfrey leaves in our lifetimes, let alone in a short period of time, we happily eat comfrey as food.
 It is one of the main foods we use for strengthening broken bones.
 I don't like buying tablets and capsules, and always prefer to grow my own organic produce.

-Fortunately, comfrey is surprisingly easy to grow. :)
+Fortunately, comfrey is surprisingly easy to grow.

 Does Comfrey Really Help to Heal Bones?